hzeller/rpi-rgb-led-matrix/README.md

      Options:
          -r <rows>     : Display rows.
 16 for 16x32, 32 for 32x32.
 Default: 32
          -c <chained>  : Chained boards.
-Use 1 for one board -p <pwm-bits> : PWM bits used.
-Somewhere between 1 and 7 -D <demo-nr>  : Always needs to be set
+Use 1 for one board -D <demo-nr>  : Always needs to be set
          -d            : run as daemon.
 Use this when starting in /etc/init.d, but also when running without